benjay0001/karami-chatbot/README.md

 # Karami

-**Karami** is a WhatsApp-based mini-app that helps Nigerian parents and caregivers of deaf or hard-of-hearing children learn Nigerian Sign Language (NSL) — one sign at a time.
+**Karami** is a WhatsApp-based mini-app that helps Nigerian parents and caregivers of deaf or hard-of-hearing children learn Nigerian Sign Language (NSL), one sign at a time.

 ---